ai03-2725/muon/README.md

 Absolute max diameter is 6.0mm; ESD handling capabilities may be reduced when exceeding 5.00mm.

 ### Variant A
+Ends are roughly 5mm radius (slightly inset from a perfect arc for visual reasons).
 ![Dimensions](/Documentation/muon-a2-dimensions.png)

 ### Variant B
+Corners are roughly 1.8125mm radius (slightly inset from a perfect arc for visual reasons).
 ![Dimensions](/Documentation/muon-b1-dimensions.png)

 ## Pinout